-14. What status can my spouse and children obtain if I’m applying for an H-1B visa or I already have an H-1B visa, and can they work and/or study in the U.S.?
+16. What status can my spouse and children obtain if I’m applying for an H-1b Visa or I already have an H-1b Visa, and can they work and/or study in the U.S.?

-Generally, H-1B status lasts 6 years.
-However, time spent outside the U.S. or non-working time during an H-1B transfer procedure does not count towards the 6 years.
-Also, if a residency petition or LCA/PERM petition was initiated prior to the first day of your 6th year, under the AC21 law, you may qualify for a 7th year extension and that 7th year extension may be renewed on multiple occasions.
+Generally, H-1b status lasts 6 years.
+However, time spent outside the U.S. or non-working time during an H-1b transfer procedure does not count towards the 6 years.
+Also, if a residency petition or LCA/PERM petition was initiated prior to the first day of your 6th year, under the AC21 law, you may qualify for a 7th year extension and that 7th year extension may be renewed.

 IMPORTANT NOTE ABOUT THIS DOCUMENT